benmvp/migrate-react-hooks-minishop/src/01-state/README.md

 # Step 1 - State

-Before hooks, a function component had to be converted to a class component if it wanted to maintain state (or leverage lifecycle methods).
+Before hooks, a function component had to be converted to a class component if it needed to maintain state (or leverage lifecycle methods).
 A React Hook is a special function that lets you "hook into" React features.
 The `useState` hook lets you now add React state to function components.

 🏅 The goal of this step is to switch from maintaining state with classes (using `this.state` & `setState`) to using the `useState` hook.